Authored by the expert who managed and guided the team behind the Honduras Property Pack

 Are San Pedro Sula property listing prices close to the actual sale price in 2026?

-In San Pedro Sula in 2026, closed sale prices are typically about 7% below the listing price, with most deals settling somewhere between 5% and 10% off the asking price.
+In San Pedro Sula in 2026, actual residential sale prices are estimated to be about 7% below listing prices on average.

 Don't buy the wrong property, in the wrong area of San Pedro Sula